rorosaurus/rorosaurus.github.com/README.md

 An assignment from University, to solve [Maze of Life](http://clickmazes.com/life/ixlife.htm) problems.

 ### LoadGenerator ([repo](https://github.com/rorosaurus/LoadGenerator))
 A small python script designed to consume CPU cycles and memory.
-Don't use this.
+Created to keep my VPS under low/medium load.

 ### SiteChecker ([repo](https://github.com/rorosaurus/SiteChecker))
 A proof-of-concept utility used to indicate when the contents of a webpage have changed.
 Can also be used to notify the user when contents of a webpage change to include desired results.